Modelled Arctic sea ice

 one can follow the calculated daily sea-ice thickness and volume.

-and the climatological freshwater input has been updated.
-The model has been running continuously since September 1997.
+and thus the ice transport nearshore Greenland.
+The model has been running continuously since September 1990.

-Therefore, we have by October 13, 2016 updated the graphics of sea-ice thickness and volume using the new and improved data
+Therefore, we have by December 07, 2021 updated the graphics of sea-ice thickness and volume using the new and improved

 Modelled sea-ice thichness and volume.